NATIONWIDE CONFERENCE | Att: 1097

 The visitors threaten our goal a lot more in the second period.
 The closest they come to registering though is a Barry Laker hook off the line with Howells beaten and a good last ditch challenge by Berry allows Howells to gather after a good run by the impressive No.3 has him bearing down on goal.
 In time, Watson and Winston are replaced by Forrester and Ekoku, both having given their all grafting for the team up top.
-This gives us a little more pace if not a steadier frontline!
+This gives us a little more pace in attack if not a steadier frontline.
 One break sees Forrester take up a good position only for the pass to be delayed and the youngster flagged offside.
 Nko’s powerful running meanwhile is causing concern as the last thing you want after a tough afternoon as a defender is a 6ft 4 brick shithouse running at you at great speed.
-Only a last ditch challenge prevents the big man getting a strike on goal in the box.
+One last ditch challenge in particular prevents the big man getting a strike on goal in the box when well placed.

-It wasn’t a classic, but a it was at least a good team performance with only Sears and Harlow really disappointing over the 90.
+It wasn’t a classic, but a it was at least a good team performance with only Sears and Harlow really not giving us much generally over the 90.
 Still, 3 points is 3 points and as it turns out it gets us back out of the bottom 3.
 Whoopee!
-With a spring in our step that only a win can provide, we soon find ourselves back in the Fielder for a couple again surrounded by Donny’s finest, most of whom are pretty decent and magnanimous about the result, with Mark Watson’s shift up top coming in for particular praise.
+Time to celebrate and with a spring in our step that only a win can provide, we soon find ourselves back in the Fielder in short order for a couple of refreshments again surrounded by Donny’s finest, most of whom are pretty decent and magnanimous about the result generally, with Mark Watson’s shift up top coming in for particular praise.

 MAN OF THE MATCH : Errrr, oh go on then.
 Mark Watson.
 For the goal!